ITCMD/CheckBoox/README.md

 - KbD.exe (An abandoned IBM command prompt tool)
   Use: Allows us to read arrow and Esc keys
 - Icalc.exe
-  use: Allows us to calculate decimals and handle advanced math
+  Use: Allows us to calculate decimals and handle advanced math

 We trust these two programs however we have no way of making them open-source.
 Thanks for your understanding.
 Both files are read as relatively clean on VirusTotal.